openmc-dev/plotter/README.md

 openmc-plotter
 ```

-Press `?` to view a variety of keyboard shortcuts.
+Once the viewer has opened, press `?` to view a variety of keyboard shortcuts.

 # Controls/Functionality